build-with-groq/groq-agno/README.md

 "tell me about nvidia's recent performance"
 "what's the best performing tech stock?"

-# NEW: Web search capabilities with compound-beta
+# NEW: Web search capabilities with compound
 "what's zuckerberg doing with ai recently?"
 "search for tesla's latest innovations"
 "recent ai developments at microsoft"